Wasae/nodeFromScratch/README.md

 2) Node Module System

 Way through which we import or Add other modules and module written by other developers into our existing functionality.
+    One can import
+        . npm modules
+        . core modules
+        . self created modules